-- 1. Field of view: A wide field of view panorama is achieved by stitching and mosaicking pictures taken by panning a camera around a common center of projection or by translating a camera over a near-planar scene. - 2.
-Dynamic range: A high dynamic range image is captured by merging photos at a series of exposure values [6] - 3.
-Depth of field: All-in-focus image is reconstructed from images taken by successively changing the plane of focus. - 4.
-Spatial resolution: Higher resolution is achieved by tiling multiple cameras (and mosaicking individual images) or by jittering a single camera. - 5.
-Wavelength resolution: Traditional cameras sample only 3 basis colors.
-But multi-spectral (multiple colors in the visible spectrum) or hyper-spectral (wavelengths beyond the visible spectrum) imaging is accomplished by taking pictures while successively changing color filters in front of the camera, using tunable wavelength filters or using diffraction gratings. - 6.
-Temporal resolution: High speed imaging is achieved by staggering the exposure time of multiple low-frame rate cameras.
-The exposure durations of individual cameras can be non-overlapping or overlapping.
+- (a) Field of View: A wide field of view panorama is achieved by stitching and mosaicking pictures taken by panning a camera around a common center of projection or by translating a camera over a near-planar scene. - (b) Dynamic range: A high dynamic range image is captured by merging photos at a series of exposure values [Debevec and Malik 1997, Kang et al 2003] - (c) Depth of field: All-in-focus image is reconstructed from images taken by successively changing the plane of focus [Agrawala et al 2005]. - (d) Spatial Resolution: Higher resolution is achieved by tiling multiple cameras (and mosaicing individual images) [Wilburn et al 2005] or by jittering a single camera [Landolt et al 2001]. - (e) Wavelength resolution: Traditional cameras sample only 3 basis colors.
+But multi-spectral (multiple colors in the visible spectrum) or hyper-spectral (wavelengths beyond the visible spectrum) imaging is accomplished by taking pictures while successively changing color filters in front of the camera, using tunable wavelength filters or using diffraction gratings. - (f) Temporal resolution: High speed imaging is achieved by staggering the exposure time of multiple low-framerate cameras.
+The exposure durations of individual cameras can be non-overlapping ) [Wilburn et al 2005] or overlaping [Shechtman et al 2002].

 Taking multiple images under varying camera parameters can be achieved in several ways.
 The images can be taken with a single camera over time.
-The images can be captured simultaneously using assorted pixels where each pixel is a tuned to a different value for a given parameter [5].
+The images can be captured simultaneously using 'assorted pixels' where each pixel is a tuned to a different value for a given parameter [Nayar and Narsimhan 2002].
 Simultaneous capture of multiple samples can also be recorded using multiple cameras, each camera having different values for a given parameter.
-Two designs are currently being used for multi-camera solutions: a camera array and single-axis multiple parameter (co-axial) cameras [8].
+Two designs are currently being used for multi-camera solutions: a camera array [Wilburn et al 2005] and single-axis multiple parameter (co-axial) cameras [Mcguire et al 2005].

-Fig. 7.
-Blocking light to achieve Coded photography.
-(Left) Using a 1-D code in time to block and unblock light over time, a coded exposure photo can reversibly encode motion blur ([3]).
-(Right) Using a 2-D code in space to block parts of the light via a masked aperture, a coded aperture photo can reversibly encode defocus blur ([4]).
+Fig. 2.
+Blocking light to achieve Coded Photography.
+(Left) Using a 1-D code in time to block and unblock light over time, a coded exposure photo can reversibly encode motion blur (Raskar et al 2006).
+(Right) Using a 2-D code in space to block parts of the light via a masked aperture, a coded aperture photo can reversibly encode defocus blur (Veeraraghavan et al 2007).